StuyPulse/Wildcard-LEDControl/README.md

 <b>Post season thoughts (4/30/18): Brian:</b> While the animation portion is pretty, the overall project is buggy.
 It was fun though.
 Perhaps this can be perfected by future generations.

+Hypotheses of Failure/Bugginess:
+- The teensy's i2c was hanging occasionally due to no pullup resistor between signal and power?
+- The radio interference coming from the motors caused weird signals to run through the signal line, causing it to hang?

 ## Required Libraries:
 - FastLED.h - lib for controlling WS2812B LEDs
 - Wire.h - for i2c